Spinal-Tap369/Metamazium/README.md

 ![Alt text for image](/others/mazium.png)

-NOTE - The original metamaze https://github.com/PaddlePaddle/MetaGym/tree/master/metagym/metamaze uses Gym which is no longer supported.
-I've adapted the discrete 3d maze for gymnasium and there have been some more changes to enable the agent to carry over memory across a trial.
+NOTE - The original metamaze https://github.com/PaddlePaddle/MetaGym/tree/master/metagym/metamaze uses Open AI's Gym which is no longer supported.
+I have adapted just the 3d discrete maze to use Gymnasium which is the continuation of Open AI Gyn.